Overview

 Release International work

-Release International has a long-established partners in India, whose work has, over the years, comprised a combination of response to attacks and equipping the church.
+Release International has a long-established partner in India, whose work has, over the years, comprised a combination of response to attacks and equipping the church.
 The latter has included conferences for groups of pastors, often in areas where there has been significant cases of intimidation and violence.
-These conferences provide fellowship, biblical teaching and also advice on the rights of Indian Christians under national law.
 Bibles in local languages have also been provided for distribution.
-Our partners also regularly provide legal aid to those accused of fraudulent conversions and often make practical responses to communities who have suffered violent attack.
+Our partners also regularly provide legal aid to those accused of fraudulent conversions and medical aid to those who have suffered physical attack – including, in some cases, long-term, post-injury care.
+Emergency aid funding has also been given in areas where communities have suffered violent attack.
 This work is collectively known as Operation Philemon.

 Footnote